Contents

 Adequate sleep acts as a reset button for the emotional center of the brain.
 It clears out the stress hormones and replenishes the neurochemicals responsible for calm and contentment.
 A well-rested baby is generally more adaptable, more patient, and more eager to engage with you socially.
 They smile more, make more eye contact, and are better equipped to handle the minor frustrations of being a baby, like a wet diaper or a hunger pang, without immediately spiraling into a meltdown.

 Moreover, the emotional benefits extend to the parents as well.
 When a baby sleeps better, the parents too, creating a positive feedback loop in the household.
 A rested parent is more patient and responsive, which in turn helps the baby feel more secure and settled.
-Prioritizing the baby’s sleep hygiene is, therefore, a way of protecting the emotional well-being of the entire family unit.

 Recognizing the Signs of Overtiredness